gusentanan/bagusmerta.com/README.md

-# I Putu Bagus Merta Sentana - Personal Blog & Portfolio
+# Personal Blog & Portfolio

 A modern, performance-focused personal website built with Astro, featuring a blog, project showcase, and bookmarks collection.
 This site demonstrates clean architecture, elegant design, and optimal developer experience.